jmandel/cms-rfi-collab/index.md

 **d.
 How would encouraging the use of CSPs improve access to health information?**
 **e.
 What role should CMS/payers, providers, and app developers have in driving adoption?**

 Wider use of high-assurance digital identity is key to simplifying and securing patient access.
+However, identity credentials alone are insufficient without robust, bound authorization credentials that specify what data an identified user is permitted to access and for what purpose.
+We expand on this in our recommendation for a [Trustworthy and Accountable Architecture for All TEFCA Individual Access Services](#req_tefca_trustworthy_ias_architecture).

 #### Guiding Principle:
 *   [Patient Primacy and Empowerment](#principle_patient_primacy)